KaiserRuben/Tumaini/admin/README.md

 The page will be available under http://localhost:8080.

-To compile and minify the frontend for production run
+To compile and minify the cms for production run

    ```sh
    npm run build
    ```

-The compiled frontend can be found in the directory named "dist".
+The compiled cms can be found in the directory named "dist".

-To run the local frontend in combination with the local backend you need to change dbOnline to false in src/config.js.
+To run the local cms in combination with the local backend you need to change dbOnline to false in src/config.js.

 <!-- Copyright -->